 The median lactating cow herd size among all respondents was 59.5 cows (range 2-400, mean 71, SD 4.5, CI95 62 – 80 cows; Figure 6).
 The number of lactating cows reported by respondents is in the range reported by other surveys of US organic dairy farms (Sorge, 2016).
 In this study population the number of cows varied between housing bedding types (P < 0.001), while past surveys of US organic dairy farms did not appear to explore this association.
-Producers using free-stall barns only or as a component of a mixed housing system generally had a wider range in farm size compared to producers using any other system.
-Producers using a free-stall system with sand and wood bedding typically housed more cows than any other housing system aside from producers using a bedded pack combined with another housing system (p ≤ 0.05).
-Despite this difference, most producers using free-stall barns had a similar herd size to all other housing strategies.
+Producers using freestall barns only or as a component of a mixed housing system generally had a wider range in farm size compared to producers using any other system.
+Producers using a freestall system with sand and wood bedding typically housed more cows than any other housing system aside from producers using a bedded pack combined with another housing system (p ≤ 0.05).
+Despite this difference, most producers using freestall barns had a similar herd size to all other housing strategies.

-Eighteen herds (12%) reported using a combination of facility types, including 9 herds using free-stalls and tie-stalls and x herds using bedded-pack and tie-stalls.
-As previously discussed the use of multiple facility types was associated with an increased number of lactating cows.
+Eighteen herds (12%) reported using a combination of facility types, including 9 herds using freestalls and tiestalls and x herds using bedded-pack and tiestalls.
+As discussed previously, the use of multiple or combination facility types was associated with an increased number of lactating cows.
 A limitation of this study is we did not ask about herd size history or age of facilities.
-Sorge et al. (2016) reported a 10 year mean change in herd size of 5.7 cows (range -11 to +30), but did not report on changes in facility types, while Stiglbauer et al., (2013) reported the mean age of housing (36.5 years) but did not report changes in herd size or facility types for US organic farms.
+In prior studies, herd size and facility age are reported separately but not together in the same survey.
+For example, Sorge et al. (2016) reported a 10 year mean change in herd size of 5.7 cows (range -11 to +30), but did not report on changes in facility types, while Stiglbauer et al. (2013) reported the mean age of housing (36.5 years) but did not report changes in herd size or facility types for US organic farms.
 Future studies might address how organic dairy producers are responding to public concerns and animal health and well-being priorities with changes in herd size and housing systems.
 Because we opted for a short form questionnaire, we did not capture data on multiple housing and bedding scenarios or the history or age of those facilities.
-We can only speculate, for example, if a producer had two free stall barns, one of which was bedded with sand and the other with sawdust, they would have reported housing style as “free-stall” and bedding as “sand” and “wood”.
+We can only speculate, for example, if a producer had two free stall barns, one of which was bedded with sand and the other with sawdust, they would have reported housing style as “freestall” and bedding as “sand” and “wood”.
 Likewise, farms that used a bedded pack barn in combination with another housing type might have more overall cow space available than a farm with a single barn type.
 This may explain elevated cow numbers in these categories.
-Future surveys might allow for more specific data to be collected on farms that use multiple housing and bedding types as well as famers’ planning for responding to future pressures on the industry to develop “cow friendly” housing systems.
+Future surveys might allow for more specific data to be collected on farms that use multiple housing and bedding types as well as farmers’ planning for responding to future pressures on the industry to develop “cow-friendly” housing systems.

 Years of Dairy Farming Experience